Law School Scholarships Guide

 General Law School Scholarships

-There are lots of options for law-school hopefuls to find potential scholarships.
-The nonprofit organization Law School Admission Council (LSAC) has compiled a list of the many law school scholarships available to applicants.
+There are many options for law school hopefuls to find potential scholarships.
+The nonprofit organization Law School Admission Council (LSAC) has compiled a list of law school scholarships available to applicants.
+It could be well worth your time to go through the list and make note of the scholarships you’d qualify for.

-Many law schools themselves offer competitive scholarships to attract stronger candidates.
-It might be helpful to check if a school also offers in-state residents specific tuition reductions or grants — especially true, if the applicant is considering a public school in their home state.
+Many law schools themselves offer competitive scholarships to attract stronger candidates, as well.
+It might also be helpful to check if a school also offers in-state residents specific tuition reductions or grants.

 Law School Scholarships from Law Firms

-Similarly, some law firms offer scholarships.
-Usually applying is a straightforward process: Some may require a short essay, a transcript, and sometimes references to be considered.
-One such law firm scholarship is offered by The Dominguez Firm, which offers $2,500 annually to a student applicant.
+Similarly, some law firms offer scholarships to law school students.
+Applying is typically a straightforward process, with many firms requiring a short essay, transcripts, and sometimes references to be considered.
+One such law firm scholarship is offered by The Dominguez Firm, which offers $5,000 and $2,500 annually to selected student applicants.

 On top of this, there’s the rising trend of law firms helping new hires to repay a portion of their student debt once onboarded.